I Was a U.N. Delegate

 In other words, just five years after his release from a Cuban prison, Valladares represented the United States at one of the most visible of international fora.
 To make this remarkable tale even more unusual, Valladares does not know the English language well enough to function in it.
 He therefore delivered all his public statements (speeches, press conferences, interviews) in Spanish.
 Lewis Amselem provided translations at these events as well as in lobbying efforts, at staff meetings, and even in the lunch room.

 But I changed my mind on hearing the man talk.
 In part, I realized that the Commission is nothing if it is not a forum for the articulation of passionate resolve, and Valladares does that with great eloquence.
-In part too, I recognized that our strength lies in not playing by the traditional rules, so there is no point in having a bureaucrat head the American delegation.
+In part too, I recognized that our strength lies in not playing by the traditional rules, so there is no need for a bureaucrat head the American delegation.

 Finally, it was Valladares having to speak in Spanish that touched me.
-What a remarkable country this is that allegiance to its principles can outweigh the natural affinities of language and culture.
-And what a remarkable country it is that someone so visibly different and so newly a citizen can represent it.
+What a remarkable country the United States is that allegiance to its principles can outweigh the natural affinities of language and culture.
+And what a remarkable country that someone so visibly different and so newly a citizen can represent it.
 On hearing about Valladares' background, a Romanian with ten years' residence in Switzerland observed that his grandchildren could not even be sure of being Swiss citizens, much less hope to represent the country abroad.